Differences Between Raspberry Pi 3 and Arduino

 - The microcontroller motherboard in Arduino is capable to read the analog /digital input signals from different sensors and then convert those signals into an output process like turning LED on/off, activating a motor, etc.

 - The user can control a board’s functions by sending signals (set of instructions) to the microcontroller board using Arduino IDE software.

 - Arduino does not require any extra piece of hardware/programmer whenever to want to load a new piece of program to the board.
 It can be done by using a USB cable.

 - Since Arduino IDE uses an easier version of C++, it is very easy to learn the programming language to program.

-Raspberry Pi 3 vs Arduino (Infographics)
+Head to Head Comparison Between Raspberry Pi 3 and Arduino (Infographics)

-Both Raspberry Pi 3 vs Arduino are popular choices in the market; let us discuss some of the major Difference Between Raspberry Pi 3 vs Arduino:
+Both are popular choices in the market; let us discuss some of the major difference:

 - Arduino is a simple approach and more attractive for building a project.
 The Arduino has a convenient and user-friendly time interfacing with analog sensors, motor, or other components, whereas Raspberry Pi 3 has a very complicated path to get sensor readings such as installing software, libraries, etc.